2nd Division (South Vietnam): 1966-1971

-From 20 to 25 March 1966 the division's 2nd and 3rd Battalions, 5th Regiment participated in Operation Texas with the ARVN 5th Airborne Battalion and elements of the US 1st Marine Division fighting elements of the People's Army of Vietnam (PAVN) 21st Regiment and VC 1st Regiment around Hill 141 northwest of Quảng Ngãi.
+From 20 to 25 March 1966, the division's 2nd and 3rd Battalions, 5th Regiment participated in Operation Texas with the ARVN 5th Airborne Battalion and elements of the US 1st Marine Division fighting elements from the 21st and 1st Regiments of the People's Army of Vietnam (PAVN) 2nd Infantry Division around Hill 141 northwest of Quảng Ngãi.

-In late May 1966 Lãm was promoted to I Corps commander, becoming the sixth I Corps commander in the northern zone in less than three months in the aftermath of the Buddhist Uprising.
+In late May 1966, Lãm was promoted to I Corps commander, becoming the sixth I Corps commander in the northern zone in less than three months in the aftermath of the Buddhist Uprising.

-From 6 to 22 August 1966 the division's 2nd and 4th Battalions participated in Operation Colorado/Lien Ket 52 with three Vietnamese Marine Battalions and elements of the US 1st Marine Division against the PAVN 2nd Division in the Hiệp Đức District.
+From 6 to 22 August 1966, the division's 2nd and 4th Battalions participated in Operation Colorado/Lien Ket 52 with three Vietnamese Marine Battalions and elements of the US 1st Marine Division against the PAVN 2nd Division in the Hiệp Đức District.

-From 26 to 30 May 1967 the division's 6th Regiment conducted Operation Lien Ket 106 with the ARVN 1st Ranger Group and in coordination with the US 5th Marine Regiment's Operation Union II in the Quế Sơn Valley against the PAVN 2nd Division.
+From 26 to 30 May 1967, the division's 6th Regiment conducted Operation Lien Ket 106 with the ARVN 1st Ranger Group and in coordination with the US 5th Marine Regiment's Operation Union II in the Quế Sơn Valley against the PAVN 2nd Division.

-From 6 to 31 July 1968 the division's 2nd and 4th Battalions, 5th Regiment, supported by an artillery battery participated in Operation Pocahontas Forest a security operation with the US Americal Division in the Quế Sơn Valley.
+From 6 to 31 July 1968, the division's 2nd and 4th Battalions, 5th Regiment, supported by an artillery battery participated in Operation Pocahontas Forest a security operation with the US Americal Division in the Quế Sơn Valley.
 Throughout 1968 and 1969 the division was paired with the Americal Division and the subordinate brigades and regiments of the two units conducted a series of intensive combined operations.
 Although encountering little sizeable enemy resistance, US commanders judged the endeavor a success.

-On 23 August 1968 during the Phase III Offensive south of Danang the division and two Ranger battalions with US Marine air support repulsed probing attacks from the PAVN 31st and 38th Regiments, killing almost 300 PAVN before they withdrew to their bases on Go Noi Island.
+On 23 August 1968, during the Phase III Offensive south of Đà Nẵng the division and two Ranger battalions with US Marine air support repulsed probing attacks from the PAVN 31st and 38th Regiments, killing almost 300 PAVN before they withdrew to their bases on Go Noi Island.

-From 20 November to 9 December 1968 the 4th Armored Cavalry Squadron participated in Operation Meade River a 1st Marine Division cordon and search operation against the PAVN/VC base area known as Dodge City south of Danang.
+From 20 November to 9 December 1968, the 4th Armored Cavalry Squadron participated in Operation Meade River a 1st Marine Division cordon and search operation against the PAVN base area known as Dodge City south of Đà Nẵng.